kwunhang/Board-Game/BoardGame/BoardGame.md

-# I only in charge the reversi.java in src.
+# I only in charge the reversi.java in src/BoardGame.